mtlynch/mtlynch.io/_posts/2017-09-15-human-code-reviews.md

 ## Limit feedback on repeated patterns

 If there's a repeated pattern, don't flag it every single time.
 As discussed in the [previous section](#start-high-level and-work-your-way-down), there is a cost to every note you give.
-You don't want to spend your time writing the same note 25 times and the author certainly doesn't want to read 25 duplicate notes.
-If you see a pattern repeat two or three times, it's fine to call that out each time.
-Anything more than that, just trust the author to understand they need to fix the pattern.
+You don't want to spend your time writing the same note 25 times, and the author certainly doesn't want to read 25 duplicate notes.

+If you see a pattern repeat two or three times, it's fine to call out each instance.
+Anything more than that, just ask the author to fix the pattern rather than flagging each individual instance.

 For exmple: